noderat/tabcat/README.md

 Then sign back in as your admin user and create a database named `tabcat`.
 Click on that database, go to "Security" (upper part of the screen) and under the Admins section set the Names of admins to `["tabcat"]`.

 Do the same thing with a database named `tabcat-data`.
-Then, while you're still in the "Security" popup, add your email to the Names section of members.
+Then, while you're still in the "Security" popup, add your email (in quotes) to the Names section of members: `["your.email@somewhere.com"]`.

 (If you're on Iris Couch, you're done; go on to the next section.)